Samsung's Galaxy S20 Ultra raises the bar on phones in 8 ways

 Keep an eye out for CNET's full review of the Samsung Galaxy S20 Ultra from Jessica Dolcourt later this month.

-Discuss: With Galaxy S20 Ultra, Samsung takes the lead in 5G, zoom cameras, 8K, 120Hz and more
+Discuss: Galaxy S20, Plus and Ultra take the lead in 5G, zoom cameras, 8K, 120Hz and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.